 If you lose your spouse due to an accident, you may file a wrongful death lawsuit.
 A wrongful death attorney can determine your eligibility to file such a claim.

-For example, a court might award punitive damages if the accident investigation finds that the bus company continuously ignored maintenance requests by the maintenance crew or the bus driver and the accident was caused by the defective part.
-Another situation where you might receive punitive damages is if the bus driver was under the influence of drugs or alcohol and was the cause of the accident.
+For example, a court might award punitive damages if the accident investigation finds that the bus company continuously ignored maintenance requests and the accident was caused by the defective vehicle part.
+Another situation where you might receive punitive damages is if the bus driver was under the influence of drugs or alcohol and caused the accident.

 Bus Accident Statistics